gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 --

+As you can see, base64 encoding is not a problem: the gzipped SVG is even smaller than the sum of the JPEG and the PNG.

 *The text could also be directly written with SVG.
 Of course, in this case, don't base64 encode it.*

 ### Browser compatibility